juandez87/ELMA-Rasp-detection/README.md

 - Build the google testof detection: For the Practical test I will trace an area with the distance and angles of measurements, plus adding objects in different places so that the servo motor is stopping when the ultrasonic sensor measures the distance to that object Like the image below.

   <img src="images/test.PNG" width="420"></image>

+  For the google test I will put objects in front of the HC-SR04 sensor in different distances so it can determine if the object is in the range of 9 and 11 and with that output the response if the motor should be running or stop. also if the user doesnt have an Ultrasonic sensor they can manually type the distance in a variable ot see the reponse.